MafiaHub/docs.oakwood-mp.net/languages/resource-nodejs.md

 ### Things to note

 All public API calls are asynchronous due to the nature of the communication.
 However, you can `await` the response of the call if you expect a return value.

+Check out this primer on how to work with such environment: [Medium: Javascript Async/Await and Promises](https://medium.com/javascript-in-plain-english/javascript-async-await-and-promises-explained-like-youre-five-years-old-61733751e9a5)